 12. Tea Light Oven

 A tea light oven is something that you may not be very familiar with because it is still relatively new.
-Basically, it is an oven that is powered by tiny tea lights.
+It is an oven that is powered by tiny tea lights.
 It is able to heat and cook your food using zero electricity.

 13. Volcano Stoves